-Glanbia, the global nutritionals and dairy business group, is cutting 106,000 km a year from its delivery vehicle routes by using Paragon transport optimisation software to plan efficient deliveries.
+Glanbia, the global nutritionals and dairy business group, is cutting 106,000 km a year from its delivery vehicle routes by using Paragon routing software to plan efficient deliveries.

 Glanbia’s transport challenge involves daily planning and optimising of same day direct to store deliveries that have a narrow two-hour 6am to 8am delivery window and Coldbox depot deliveries between 4pm and 6am the following day.

 Paul Devlin, Glanbia’s Consumer Foods Ireland Senior Route Planner says:

 “It’s really important that we make the best use of our vehicle fleet and that loads are maximised and routes optimised.
 Paragon’s routing software gives us the power to do that and, when used in conjunction with our SAP business software, has resulted in efficiency gains across our dairy product delivery operation which spans the entire Republic of Ireland.”

 The dairy operation runs six days a week between 6am and 10pm from the Ballitore, Co.
 Kildare distribution centre.
 It supplies major retailers and 145 agents, who are subcontracted to distribute Glanbia products from the Coldbox locations.
 With more than 4,500 weekly deliveries across 136 routes, serviced by nine hauliers and contending with more than 250 individual delivery windows, Glanbia was keen to see how Paragon’s routing software could improve the operation and improve efficiencies wherever possible.